geodynamics/Rayleigh/doc/source/User_Guide/overview.rst

   }

-Rayleigh's development is supported by the National-Science-Foundation through the Geodynamo Working Group of the Computational Infrastructure for Geodynamics (CIG, https://geodynamics.org/cig/working-groups/geodynamo/).
+Rayleigh's development is supported by the
+National Science Foundation through the Geodynamo Working Group of the Computational Infrastructure for Geodynamics (CIG, https://geodynamics.org/cig/working-groups/geodynamo/).